amehrjou/Pyfectious/README.md

 ## Contributing

-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md]() for details on our code of conduct and the process for submitting pull requests to us.

 ## Authors